When examiners and teachers mark your work, they look for both

 behind them and

-these often form our society's moral values.
+- it is these that help forge our society's moral values.

-- Many ideologies seem to have
+- Many ideologies have

 - The media play a part

-in maintaining and reinforcing certain important ideologies.
+in maintaining and reinforcing certain key ideologies.

 - Literature is thought to be unique